gennyble/rnprefix/README.md

 Are these names okay? (y/n)
 ```

-Enter `n`, hit enter, and it'll try with the next character down, giving
+Type `n`, hit enter, and it'll try with the next character down, giving
 `Band - Album - `, which is exactly what I'd want.
 Say yes and the files
 will be renamed and you'll have a beautiful collection of files that look like:
 ```